Chloe Harris: Meeting Sarah Sugden and troubled family life

 Prior to her arrival, Leeds Live wrote that Chloe's storyline with Sarah would form a major storyline on the soap.
 Chloe's reason for looking for Sarah comes from a place of desperation since she feels desperate to talk about Gemma and the memories she has of her, since that opportunity had been denied by her family.
 Elland said that another reason was due to wanting a good thing to come from something as tragic as losing her sister.
 When the pair first meet, Chloe has "a lot of expectations, worries, and questions" and places a lot of pressure on both herself and Sarah.
 The meeting is unsuccessful when both of the characters get overwhelmed and due to the failure, Chloe experiences "an even bigger mix of emotions" but feels grounded when she eventually forms a friendship with Sarah.
 Elland confirmed that despite their initial friendship, there would be "a rocky road ahead" in the pair's storyline.

 When she meets with Sarah, Chloe receives numerous phone calls which she averts and then suddenly declares that she has to leave.
 Viewers predicted that these hints had formed the start of a "sinister storyline" for the character.
 In scenes aired in September 2021, Chloe opens up to Sarah and Noah Dingle (Jack Downham) about her troubled family life.
-She admits that she is lonely without her sister, as well as that her father is not present in her life, and she eventually "crumbles into tears".
+She admits that she is lonely without her sister and that her father is not present in her life.
+She eventually "crumbles into tears".
 Sarah becomes puzzled about Chloe's home life when she makes a habit of gifting Sarah expensive jewellery.
 After much speculation from viewers about Chloe's intentions with Sarah, her home life was explored on-screen in November 2021.
-Laura Norton, who plays Chloe's housekeeper Kerry Wyatt, revealed that Chloe is "mistreated and controlled" by her father Damon, who is in prison, as well as the men who he employs.
+Laura Norton, who plays Chloe's housekeeper Kerry Wyatt, revealed that Chloe is "mistreated and controlled" by her father Damon, who is in prison, as well as by the men who he employs.